openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

       * half the amount of insulin currently required, or
       * the remaining portion of your maxIOB value in the settings.

 2. Probably you will often notice low temporary basal rates (called 'low temps') or temporary basal rates at 0 U/h (called 'zero-temps').
-This is by design for security reasons and has no negative effects if the profile is set correctly.
+This is by design for safety reasons and has no negative effects if the profile is set correctly.
 The IOB curve is more meaningful than the course of the temporary basal rates.

 3. Additional calculations to predict the course of glucose, e.g. by UAM (un-announced meals).
 Even without manual carbohydrate input from the user, UAM can automatically detect a significant increase in glucose levels due to meals, adrenaline or other influences and try to adjust this with SMB.
 To be on the safe side this also works the other way round and can stop the SMB earlier if an unexpectedly rapid drop in glucose occurs.
 That's why UAM should always be active at SMB.